Estimates for the Weyl coefficient of a two-dimensional canonical system: Asymptotic behaviour of the spectral measure

 Since $\ms f'$ is assumed to be regularly varying, the last integral is finite if and only if it is finite with $\ms f'(\mr r(t))$ replaced by $\ms f'((m_1m_2)(t)^{-\frac12})$.
 In exactly the same way one can rewrite the last integral in \eqref{Y162}. \end{proof}

 The following theorem is the main result of this subsection.
 It provides, in particular, information when the spectral measure $\mu_H$ belongs to the class $\hatcalM_{\ms g}$.

-\begin{theorem}\thlab{Y86} Let $H$ be a Hamiltonian defined on some interval $[a,b)$, and assume that neither of the diagonal entries $h_1$ and $h_2$ vanishes a.e.\ on a neighbourhood of the left endpoint $a$.
+\begin{theorem}\thlab{Y86} Let $H$ be a Hamiltonian defined on some interval $[a,b)$, and assume that neither $h_1$ nor $h_2$ vanishes on a neighbourhood of the left endpoint $a$.
 Let $\ms g$ be a continuous, regularly varying function with index $\alpha\le 2$ and $\lim_{r\to\infty}\ms g(r)=\infty$, let $\ms g_\star$ be as in \eqref{Y46}, and denote by $\mu_H$ the spectral measure of $H$ as in \eqref{Y156}.
 For every $a'\in(a,b)$ the following statements

 satisfy the relations:

 \end{theorem}

 \begin{proof} The implications (i)\,$\Rightarrow$\,(ii)\,$\Rightarrow$\,(iii) and the equivalences (i)\,$\Leftrightarrow$\,(i)$'$ and (iii)\,$\Leftrightarrow$\,(iii)$'$ follow directly from \thref{Y158} with $\ms f=\ms g_\star$.
 The relations between (i) and (i)$''$ and between (iii) and (iii)$''$ follow from \eqref{Y137}.
 Finally, \thref{Y147} implies the relations between (ii) and (ii)$'$. \end{proof}